davidmarne/wui_builder/README.md

 setter in the relative html/svg Element.
 This makes it easy to write resilient componenents.

 wui_builder also supports async rendering to avoid blocking the main thread on large updates.
-Async updeates only processes on idle callbacks, which means the rendering job & layout will be split across multiple frames.
+Async updates only processes on idle callbacks, which means the rendering job & layout will be split across multiple frames.

 Note, requestIdleCallback is not supported by all browsers at this time and wui_builder does NOT include a polyfill at this time.